 The NC conducts an annual formal assessment of the effectiveness of the Board, Board Committees and the contributions of Directors on an annual basis.
-The purpose of the annual evaluation is to seek the respective views of the Directors on various aspects of the Board's performance and effectiveness of the contributions of Directors.
+The purpose of the annual evaluation is to seek the views of respective Directors on various aspects of the Board's performance and effectiveness of the contributions of Directors.

-The Board, with the assistance of the NC, approves the objective performance criteria and process, which includes comparison of key performance indicators of the Company with its peers and the Company's share price performance vis-à-vis the SSTI.
+The Board, with the assistance of the NC, approves the objective performance criteria and process, which includes comparison of key performance indicators of the Company with its peers and the Company's share price performance vis-à-vis the Singapore Straits Times Index.
 This collective process has also provided an opportunity to obtain insightful feedback from each Director on suggestions to enhance the effectiveness of the Board.
-No external consultant was engaged for the assessment process in FY2023.
+No external consultant was engaged for the assessment process in FY2024.

-Board assessment is done on a collective basis by requiring each Director to complete an electronic evaluation form which covers areas such as Board processes, Board accountability, Board knowledge of key risk management and internal control issues as well as guidance to Management.
+Board assessment is done on a collective basis by requiring each Director to complete an electronic evaluation form which covers areas such as Board processes, accountability, knowledge of key risk management and internal control issues as well as guidance to Management.